mada360/Chrono-Lux/Interim planning and Investigation report/ProjectScope.md

 - Text to speech (Stretch)

 If I am unable to produce a working alarm app with smartbulb functionality I will have failed to achieve what I intended to develop and so these are my highest priority.

+## Challenges

+There are many challenges I will face during my project these include the following:

+- Making my application extensible to other home automation systems such as the \cite{belkinwemo}.
+This would allow for greater flexibility and a larger target audience.

+- Handling various devices, there are now many various appliances that are connected to home automation, from washing machines and fridges to door locks and CCTV.
+Many devices could be useful for morning and night automation, such as closing the curtains at night or turning the kettle on in the morning.
+Each of these devices will have different functions and are very different from one another.
+To be able to add several and include them within a scene/scenario to perform multiple actions would be a very powerful inclusion within the app.

+- Providing a good level of home automation without making the app cumbersome or difficult to use.
+My target audience is average users who would like to wake up easier and more refreshed and have their days information available straight away.
+They don't want to spend ages setting up the light bulbs or struggling to find settings as they will get fed up and stop using and potentially uninstall the app.